In this exhibition, Sherry Czekus, Lynne Gaetz, and Stevem Restagno push the boundaries of the figurative art form.

 Face Value

-The art of portraiture as evolved through time and art movements, from depictions of true physical likeness into a deeper capture of the inner essence of the subject.
+The art of portraiture as evolved through time and art movements, from depictions of true physical likeness into a deeper capture of the inner essence of the subjzect.
 Today the flattery of beauty and status has taken a back seat to the artistic interest in the human condition.
 Artist like Francis Bacon, Lucian Freud, Elizabeth Peyton and Jordan Casteel have helped to push contemporary portraiture into a more compellingly characterization.
 Where human expressions of vulnerability, angst and inner strength give way to a more truthful portrait.

 Face Value artists Sherry Czekus, Lynne Gaetz and Steven Restnago push the boundaries of the figurative art form to introduce viewers to the complexities of human interaction, female empowerment and questions surrounding sexual identity.
 The diversity of each art practice and execution brings a fresh outlook on how we see the beauty of portraiture.